 Severe and sudden toothaches are another reason people in Florida end up needing an emergency dentist.
 We can examine teeth and determine what is causing the pain.
 It may be a little cavity that grew into a big one and now requires a root canal.
 Another possibility is gum disease, which can cause the gums to recede, exposing the tooth and roots.
 Both can lead to intense pain and require emergency treatment.
 We do not want patients of iSmile Dental - Dr. James Helmy to experience oral pain and will do our best to treat you right away so that you can remain comfortable.

 If a tooth infection is left untreated for a long period of time, it can lead to a dental abscess.
 This is extremely painful.
 An abscess is a major tooth infection that can settle into your jawbone and the floor of your mouth.
 If it does, oral surgery may be necessary in order to remove the infection.
 We can let you know if we see an abscess during your dental exam with Dr. James Helmy.

 99% of dental related emergency room trips could have been handled by an emergency dental office for a fraction of the cost.

 How can I relieve dental pain while waiting for an emergency dental appointment?

-We help people throughout the 33431 to stay comfortable and live a life that is pain-free.
-If you come into our iSmile Dental – Dr. James Helmy offices in pain, we will identify what is creating the issue and the treatment options available for dealing with it.
+We can help patients to stay comfortable and live a life that is pain-free.
+If you visit iSmile Dental - Dr. James Helmy experiencing pain, we will identify what is creating the issue and the treatment options available for dealing with it.
 Often, we will also prescribe medication to help with the pain.
 This can prevent you from feeling discomfort while your tooth is being treated and at home.
 You may also want to apply a cold compress or ice pack to the area in order to reduce or prevent swelling.